Charger des données

 };

-Si une erreur est jetée lors d’une fonction load
+Si une erreur est jetée lors d’une fonction load, la page +error.svelte la plus

 proche sera rendue.
 Pour les erreurs prévues, utilisez l’utilitaire